 My dissertation examined the determinants of robust transparency and freedom of information (FOI) laws across Latin America and is now the basis for a book under contract with Cambridge University Press (forthcoming).
 My current research focuses on the intersection of transparency, media, technology, and politics, as well as the design and implementation of transparency, open-data, and disclosure policies in government and business.

 My future research will rely primarily on a project the FGV is undertaking – the Transparency Audit Network – that aims to better understand how to measure and ameliorate compliance with transparency statutes the world over.
 Leveraging a web-based platform and an international network of experts, the objectives are to compile and analyze extant transparency audits (already well underway), develop new sectoral ‘template’ transparency audits (e.g. municipal health, national security), and build auditing software to help simplify the audit process for citizens, academics, and nongovernmental organizations.
-We are currently in the process of seeking support for this multi-departmental initiative based at the FGV.
+This multi-departmental initiative based at the FGV Rio de Janeiro is being funded by the Open Society Foundations.